TanyaChutani/YoloV5/README.md

 2. Extract relevant fields
 3. Creating consolidated data frame of images and annotations
 4. Split data into training and validation sets
-5. Convert input format to one that is supported by YOLO
+5. Convert input format to one that is supported by YOLOv5
-6. Transform and save respective images and bounding boxes based on YOLO formatted labels `python main_input.py`
+6. Transform and save respective images and bounding boxes based on YOLO formatted labels. <br>
+`python main_input.py`
 ---